Gattocrucco/lsqfitgp/docs/userguide/hyper.rst

 mean a different kernel and so a different Gaussian process.

 This kind of parameters that reside on a "higher" level and can not be fitted are called *hyperparameters*.
-In this context the "normal" parameters are the values of the Gaussian process on the points you ask for them with :meth:`GP.predfromdata`.
+In this context the "normal", non-hyper parameters are the values of the Gaussian process on the points you ask for them with :meth:`GP.predfromdata`.

 From a statistical point of view there's no difference between parameters and